Finisterre–Huon languages: Pronouns

 These are not all coherent: 3sg *ya and *i are found in Huon, for example, while 3sg *wa is found in Finisterre.
 In other cases, however, the multiple forms are found in both branches.

 Vocabulary comparison

-The following basic vocabulary words are from McElhanon & Voorhoeve (1970) and McElhanon (1967), as cited in the Trans-New Guinea database:
+The following basic vocabulary words are from McElhanon & Voorhoeve (1970) and McElhanon (1967), as cited in the Trans-New Guinea database.

+The words cited constitute translation equivalents, whether they are cognate (e.g. hɔme, samo for “nose”) or not (e.g. mic-, sot, dzɔŋɔ for “tooth”).
+Notice the very low number of cognate triplets, or even pairs, among these languages.